-Do you prefer your windows to blend in to the siding on your home or to pop out?
-Are you trying to match them to trim or to an entry door?
-Maybe you’re looking to add a pop of color to an otherwise monotone color scheme, whatever the reason, making sure your window color fits with the overall look of your home is of the utmost importance.
+Do you prefer your windows to blend in with the siding on your home or stand out?
+Are you trying to match them to a trim or an entry door?
+Maybe you’re looking to add a bit of variety to an otherwise monotone color scheme.
+Whatever the reason, making sure your window color fits with the overall look of your home is of the utmost importance.